|You have a boo-boo?|

 |By Joe Bouchard|

 What about when there seems to be a valid need for something?
 What do you do when an inmate asks for something sounds reasonable?
-What do you do when you are asked for a band aid?
+What do you do when you are asked for a rubber band?
 In most circumstances, you should give the offender a band aid.

 Given that premise, let us suppose that over time, an enterprising and persistent inmate saved up twenty unused band aids.
 What, apart from applying them to a wound, would he or she do with them?

 Joe Bouchard is a Librarian employed with the Michigan Department of Corrections and a collaborator with The International Association of Correctional Training Personnel (IACTP).
-He is also the author of “IACTP’s Corrections Icebreakers: The Bouchard 101, 2014” and "Operation Icebreakers: Shooting for Excellence".
+He is also the author of “IACTP’s Corrections Icebreakers: The Bouchard 101, 2014”.
 The installments in this series include his opinions.
 The agency for which he works is not in any way responsible for the content or accuracy of this material, and the views are those of the contributor and not necessarily those of the agency.
 While some material is influenced by other works, all of the icebreakers have been developed by Joe Bouchard.

 Visit the Joe Bouchard page